Tucker Robertson: Professional

-Seattle Kraken

 Robertson signed a three-year, entry-level contract with the Kraken On July 6, 2023.
 At the start of the 2023–24 season, Robertson was sent down to the Kraken's American Hockey League (AHL) affiliate, the Coachella Valley Firebirds.
 On November 2, he was sent down to the Firebirds' ECHL affiliate, the Kansas City Mavericks.

-Philadelphia Flyers

 On September 4, 2025, the Kraken traded Robertson to the Philadelphia Flyers in exchange for Jon-Randall Avon.

+On August 6, 2026, Robertson having left the Flyers organization as a free agent was signed to a one-year AHL contract with the Bakersfield Condors, the primary affiliate to the Edmonton Oilers.